Home

 Q. What kind of accommodations are there in Green Bay?

-A. Green Bay has over 4,000 hotel rooms due to the Packers.
-Therefore, because this show is intentionally held during the football off-season, we are confident there will be no problems finding accommodations.
+A. Green Bay has over 4,500 hotel rooms because of the Packers.
+Therefore, as this show is intentionally held during the football off-season, we are confident there will be no problems finding accommodations.

-Hotels include Best Western Midway immediately next door, a Days Inn across the street, and a Hilton Garden Inn and a Cambria Suites, both a short walk away.
-In addition, there are many other chain hotels a short drive south down Oneida Street, as well as every conceivable restaurant imaginable (but of course, the ideal place to eat would be at Titletown Brewing Company!).
+In addition, there are many other chain hotels around the metro area, especially near the Titletown District and along Oneida Street, as well as every conceivable restaurant imaginable (but of course, the ideal place to eat would be at Titletown Brewing Company!).

 Q. What about parking?